bbwwgg/PRG1002_Dating_app/README.md

 Kanban aligns well with CD because both emphasise just-in-time, single-piece flow of value.
 By streamlining how work moves through the system, Kanban helps teams deliver changes to users quickly, increasing speed to market and product competitiveness.

 Specifically, Kanban will be applied in this Dating Application project as following examples:
-- Columns: To Do - On Hold - In Progress - Done
+- Columns: To Do - On Hold - In Progress - Done.
-Initially, main tasks will be listed in To Do columns, includes: Design UI,
+Initially, main tasks will be listed in To Do columns, includes: Design UI, Review UI design,
 <add more information here when have a better idea about app architecture >

 # 3. User Stories